marmelab/react-admin/doc/4.0/CreateEdit.md

 ![custom form layout](./img/custom-form-layout.png)

 Here is an example of such custom form, taken from the Posters Galore demo.
-It uses [material-ui's `<Box>` component](https://material-ui.com/components/box/), and it's a good starting point for your custom form layouts.
+It uses [MUI's `<Box>` component](https://mui.com/components/box/), and it's a good starting point for your custom form layouts.

 ```jsx
 import * as React from "react";